harryhanYuhao/lists/src/computer_science/computer_science.md

 There are many operation system based on the linux-kernel.
 The most well-known ones are Debian, Arch, and RHEL.

-Most of these operation system are fully functional, well written, open sourced, but they carries different design flavour.
+Most of these operation system are stable, well maintained, open sourced, but each with a different design flavour.

 Debian carries the traditional software development paradigm.
 It is famous for its stability, and many other distributions are developed based on this stable ground: Ubuntu, Mint, the gaming platform Steamos, and the Chinese Linux Deepin.